Graduate Student Grassroots Brings Career Development into Focus

 Shorr presented an initial workshop during the spring semester that focused on transitioning into industry and getting into non-academic careers, which he believes reflects the changing economic landscape of graduate education.

-"When we transition to non-academic careers, we have to rethink how to talk about our Ph.D. training,” said Shorr, who received his Ph.D. earlier this month.
+"When we transition to non-academic careers, we have to rethink how to talk about our Ph.D. training,” Shorr said.
 “Our education is more than just depth in a subfield — a Ph.D. is about learning to structure an unstructured problem.
 That's an incredibly valuable skillset in the changing world of business, politics and consulting."

 Lucas followed up by presenting three workshops this summer that focused on teaching students how to search for postdoctoral opportunities, how to identify and talk about their Ph.D. skills in interviews, and how to craft an elevator pitch and build a professional network.
 Following the workshops, the bioGSAC CDC and MCS threw a networking happy hour so students could unwind and practice what they learned throughout the summer among fellow MCS graduate students, faculty, staff and alumni.